 Central Nexus Thermal Camera Project

 Have you ever had the desire to see what can not be seen?
 I never had the ability to see in thermal infrared, and it is rather cool to be able to see in the thermal infrared part of the electromagnetic spectrum.
 Unfortunately, most thermal (FLIR) cameras are very expensive.
 In 2011 cameras frequently cost several thousand dollars.
-This project was created to develop a cheaper solution at a fraction of the cost.
+This project was created to develop a cheaper solution at a fraction of the cost back in 2011.
+In 2016, finding a fast one that attaches to your smartphone for about $250 became much easier, which makes this project less financially competitive.
+This overview is provided for educational and entertainment purposes.

-The primary reason for the cost difference is the thermal infrared sensor.
+The primary reason for the cost difference was the thermal infrared sensor.
 Instead of having a 2 dimensional array of sensors, a single sensor is moved in a raster scan pattern.
-Moving this single sensor takes time.
+Moving this single sensor takes time as seen in the video below.
+It's not fast.
 So while you have fewer costly sensors, it takes longer to take a picture.
 This means the camera can not take images of moving objects, and the objects have to be very still during the scanning.

 The Cheap-thermocam website and youtube.com provided a good starting point for this work.
 The initial version I posted on this web site improved on the reliability, accuracy and usability.
 I also removed source code dependencies on proprietary libraries and GPL source code.
 As with many software projects, it is still being improved upon, but the improvements have slowed down as it matures.